 I want to change something on my coursework section on my verified application, what can I do?

-To address changes made by AMCAS to your Course Work section during the Verification process, you must submit an Academic Change Request (ACR).
+To address changes made by the AMCAS program to your Course Work section during the Verification process, you must submit an Academic Change Request (ACR).

-AMCAS requires that you review verified coursework and GPA information.
-If you find discrepancies, or you disagree with changes made during the verification process, you must submit an Academic Change Request to be reviewed by AMCAS.
+The AMCAS program requires that you review verified coursework and GPA information.
+If you find discrepancies, or you disagree with changes made during the verification process, you must submit an Academic Change Request to be reviewed by the AMCAS program.
 Upon review, the request will be granted or denied.
 The Academic Change Request option is available on the right side of the Main Menu.
 This option becomes available only after your application has completed the Verification process.

-Please allow at least five (5) business days for AMCAS to review and/or process the Academic Change Request.
-When an Academic Change Request is granted, AMCAS will immediately update the medical schools where you applied with the amended information immediately.
+Please allow at least five (5) business days for the AMCAS program to review and/or process the Academic Change Request.
+When an Academic Change Request is granted, the AMCAS program will immediately update the medical schools where you applied with the amended information immediately.
 This will not impact application deadlines.

 To submit an Academic Change Request, select one of the following reasons: